ESA-APEx/apex_documentation/propagation/usecases.md

 ### Scenarios

-* A project is currently testing and validating an openEO or CWL data processing pipeline on a limited subset of data and aims to upscale this pipeline for production and large-scale data processing.
+* A project is currently testing and validating an openEO or OGC Application Package based data processing pipeline on a limited subset of data and aims to upscale this pipeline for production and large-scale data processing.

 :::{.callout-tip}

-# Is your pipeline not yet implemented in openEO or CWL?
+# Is your pipeline not yet implemented in openEO or packaged as an OGC Application Package?

 APEx provides a set of initial [guidelines](../interoperability/algohosting.md) and online [resources](index.qmd#how-to-build-an-on-demand-service) to help you get started.
 If your project requires